memgraph/docs/docs/reference-guide/query-modules/api/python-api.md

 For an example of how to implement query modules in Python, check out [this guide](/database-functionalities/query-modules/implement-query-modules.md#python-api).
 :::

-:::tip
-If you install any python modules after running Memgraph, you'll have to restart Memgraph in order to use them in query-modules.
+:::tip If you install any Python modules after running Memgraph, you'll have to restart Memgraph in order to use them in query modules.
 :::

 ## `mgp.read_proc(func)`